 Squirrel Removal Process

-Live trapping is the most effective method to remove squirrels.
+Squirrel trapping is the most effective method to remove squirrels.
 We will not direct capture an adult squirrel, but if juvenile squirrels are present, we will hand remove and reunite with the mother squirrel.
-One-way doors and deterrents are also a viable removal strategy.
+One-way doors and deterrents are also a viable removal strategies.

 Exclusion and Repair